darara47/line-follower-tiger/README.md

 Robot has to move precise, don't lose the path and be quick at the same time.
 Board and line have opposite colors.
 Track can be right angle and with a crossroads.

 ### [Checkout video here!](https://www.youtube.com/watch?v=RA4LauXiddw)

+Presented robot participated in few tournaments.
+One of them you can [watch here](https://www.youtube.com/watch?v=Vso4rvGmwOM).